Alawi dynasty: European encroachment

 The next confrontation, the Hispano-Moroccan War, took place from 1859 to 1860, and the subsequent Treaty of Wad Ras led the Moroccan government to take a massive British loan larger than its national reserves to pay off its war debt to Spain.

 In the latter part of the 19th century Morocco's instability resulted in European countries intervening to protect investments and to demand economic concessions.
-Sultan Hassan I called for the Madrid Conference of 1880 in response to France and Spain's abuse of the protégé system, but the result was an increased European presence in Morocco—in the form of advisors, doctors, businessmen, adventurers, and even missionaries.
+Hassan I called for the Madrid Conference of 1880 in response to France and Spain's abuse of the protégé system, but the result was an increased European presence in Morocco in the form of advisors, doctors, businessmen, adventurers, and even missionaries.

-After Sultan Abdelaziz appointed his brother Abdelhafid as viceroy of Marrakesh, the latter sought to have him overthrown by fomenting distrust over Abdelaziz's European ties.
-Abdelhafid was aided by Madani el-Glaoui, older brother of T'hami, one of the Caids of the Atlas.
+After Abdelaziz appointed his brother Abdelhafid as viceroy of Marrakesh, the latter sought to have him overthrown by fomenting distrust over Abdelaziz's European ties.
+Abdelhafid was aided by Madani el-Glaoui, older brother of T'hami El Glaoui, one of the qaids of the Atlas Mountains.
 He was assisted in the training of his troops by Andrew Belton, a British officer and veteran of the Second Boer War.
 For a brief period, Abdelaziz reigned from Rabat while Abdelhafid reigned in Marrakesh and Fez and a conflict known as the Hafidiya (1907–1908) ensued.
 In 1908 Abdelaziz was defeated in battle.
 In 1909, Abdelhafid became the recognized leader of Morocco.